 June Lake & Mammoth Lakes

-Ok, so these might not be inside Yosemite –but are so worth a stop that you might decide to come for a visit here anyway — maybe even break up the drive back to LA or SoCal!
+Ok, so these Airbnb near Yosemite might not be inside the park –but are so worth a stop that you might decide to come for a visit here anyway — maybe even break up the drive back to LA or SoCal!

 June Lakes, aka the Alps of the Sierra, is about 2 1/2 hours from Yosemite Valley.
 Mammoth Lakes is about 20 minutes further south.
 The East Side of the Sierra is spectacular every season of the year, but beware that the Tioga Pass Road (Hwy 120 East) is closed during the winter – generally Oct – May.